 644-2.01 FIELD OFFICE.
 Furnish and maintain a suitable office for the Engineer to use during construction.
 If this office is part of your building, completely partition it from the rest of the structure and provide a separate outside door equipped with a lock.
 Provide a suitable stove or other heating device with fuel.
 Furnish adequate electrical lighting and 120-volt, 60-cycle power.
-Construct the office with at least 500 ft2 of floor space and at least 60 ft2 of window area, along with adequate ventilation.
+Construct the office with at least 500 ft of floor space and at least 60 ft of window area, along with adequate ventilation.
 Provide at least 12 feet of shelf space.
 Equip the field office with sanitary facilities.
 Provide janitorial services at least weekly.
+Furnish two private telephone lines for the exclusive use of the Engineer.
+Furnish a telephone connected to the first line and the second line is to be available for a facsimile machine/dial-up Internet connection.
+Provide Internet connection with send and receive data capability supporting 56 kilobytes per second or higher data transfer rate.